howerj/bit-serial/readme.md

 into a halt state.

-There is really not much else to this CPU from the point of view of a user of this core, integrating this core into another system is more complicated however, you will need to be far more aware of timing of signals and their enable lines.
+There is really not much else to this CPU from the point of view of a user of this core, it is a simple CPU.
+Integrating this core into another system is more complicated however, you will need to be far more aware of timing of signals and their enable lines.
 Much like the processor, a single bit bus in conjunction with an enable is used to communicate with the outside world.

 The internal state of the CPU is minimal, to make a working system the memory and I/O controller will need (shift) registers to store the address and